-For most men, selecting a personal fragrance is eerily akin to picking out a piece of jewelry.
-The man has little idea what he’s doing or even where to even begin… other than looking within a specified price range.
+For most men, selecting a cologne fragrance is eerily akin to picking out a piece of jewelry.
+The man has little idea what he’s doing or even where to begin… other than looking within a specified price range.
 This general lack of olfactory knowledge is a shame, as the fragrance decision, while not on par with selecting a wife or career, does play a role in a man’s interactions, first impressions and confidence.
 So, with the importance of fragrance knowledge clearly making “scents” to you now, here’s everything you need to “nose” about fragrances (sorry).

 A personal fragrance is simply a mixture of essential oils and other good stuff blended together to create a scent significantly better than a person’s stripped-down body odor.
 In ye’ olden days, fragrances were used primarily by the wealthy to mask the B.O. (deodorants weren’t in vogue yet) resulting from infrequent bathing.
 So essentially, the whole fragrance industry was created to make sure certain folks didn’t reek.